What is Causing the Truck Driver Shortage and How Can We Fix It

 • Target Minorities, Women, and Veterans – To effectively address the driver shortage, trucking companies should look for ways to entice more women, minorities, and veterans.
 Minorities and Women are an overwhelmingly under-represented group within the trucking industry.
 Veterans is another source of “low-hanging fruit” as many are looking to transition into fulfilling careers.

 • Autonomous Trucking – With the advanced technology autonomous trucking brings, along with the benefits of reducing daily driving stress and boredom, it’s sure to attract young, tech-savvy drivers to the industry.

-• Utilizing Less that Truckload Shipping – On the Road (OTR) and full-truckload (FTL) shipping methods are where the majority of the driver shortage takes place, as these methods require a lot of time on the road and that hard truck driver lifestyle.
-LTL and parcel driver’s, on the other hand, come home every night.
+• Utilizing Less than Truckload Shipping – On the Road (OTR) and full-truckload (FTL) shipping methods are where the majority of the driver shortage takes place, as these methods require a lot of time on the road and that hard truck driver lifestyle.
+LTL and parcel drivers, on the other hand, come home every night.

-Currently, we have a driver shortage of 48,000 and when aligning these numbers with freight forecasts, we could have a shortage of 330,000 drivers by 2024.
-If carriers start thinking more strategically about untapped workforce pools and continue to offer comprehensive benefit packages with competitive pay, we can fix this problem.
-Another option is to focus your shipping needs on less than truckload shipping, where driver’s are given shorter, more localized routes, allowing them to come home each night.
-To learn more about how less than truckload shipping can save your company money, contact us here at LTX.
+Currently, we have a driver shortage of 48,000 and when aligning these numbers with freight forecasts, we could have a shortage of 330,000 drivers by 2024 (Update: as of 2021, ATA says we need another 80,000 truck drivers).
+If carriers start thinking more strategically about untapped workforce pools and continue to offer comprehensive benefits packages with competitive pay, we can fix this problem.
+Another option is to focus your shipping needs on less than truckload shipping, where drivers are given shorter, more localized routes, allowing them to come home each night.
+To learn more about how less than truckload shipping can save your company money, contact us here at Redwood Logistics.